Michael Eisenberg: Career

-Views and opinions

-Eisenberg credits Rabbi Yehuda Amital, one of the heads of Yeshivat Har Etzion, for giving him direction and providing the inspiration for his life's work.
-In answer to Eisenberg's question about the mitzvah of where to live in the Land of Israel, Rabbi Amital said: "It's all nonsense – set up a factory to employ 10,000 people so they can earn an honest and decent living.
-That is the biggest mitzvah."

-Analyzing the Israeli start-up industry and the phenomenon of early exits, Eisenberg offers a psychological hypothesis: "This is a country where people want to be their own boss ...
-There is less of an appreciation of the impact of the size of the overall pie versus my piece of the pie".
-He believes that Israeli companies need to aim for bigger outcomes, such as attempting initial public offerings and SPACs, while keeping their headquarters in Israel.

-Eisenberg describes himself as a "Herzlean" — a follower of Theodor Herzl's belief in civic movements.
+In December 2025, Der Spiegel reported that Eisenberg is an investor in the cybersecurity company Dream, co-founded by former Austrian chancellor Sebastian Kurz, and described him as a confidant of Israeli Prime Minister Benjamin Netanyahu.
+The report also noted that Eisenberg heads the organization Hashomer HaChadash, which the magazine said supports Israeli settlers in the West Bank.

+Eisenberg is a board member of Yeshivat Har Etzion and chairman of Hashomer HaChadash.
+He directed Snunit, a non-profit organization that promotes technology studies in Israeli elementary schools.
+He also launched a fellowship program for new immigrants working in high-tech in 2020, and participated in Machshava Tova's effort to teach high school students from disadvantaged homes to code and build websites.
+Eisenberg is reported to be an informal advisor of Benjamin Netanyahu, discussing topics related to economy and Israel's policy in Gaza.

+Eisenberg edited The Commentator, a student newspaper of Yeshiva University.
+He hosted an Internet blog since 2005.
+He has published a few articles on the Tablet Magazine, and Washington Examiner, and Globes.
+He hosts his own podcast since 2023.

 In 2024, Eisenberg became the subject of a high-profile defamation lawsuit filed by former Israeli Prime Minister Ehud Barak and former Unit 8200 commander Ehud Schneorson.
-The two, co-founders of the offensive cyber firm Paragon, alleged that Eisenberg defamed them in a post on X (formerly Twitter) in which he quoted anonymous claims accusing Paragon of harming Israeli national security and selling technology abroad without proper authorization.
-Eisenberg translated the claims into English using Elon Musk’s chatbot Grok and added commentary suggesting that Paragon had “gone rogue.”
-In response, Barak and Schneorson demanded a public apology and NIS 10 million in damages.
-Eisenberg denied the allegations, stating he was merely expressing an opinion and calling on journalists to investigate the claims.
-In his legal defense, he argued that his comments were in the public interest and based on concerns raised by intelligence community figures.
+The two, co-founders of the offensive cyber firm Paragon, alleged that Eisenberg defamed them in a post on X in which he quoted anonymous claims accusing Paragon of harming Israeli national security and selling technology abroad without proper authorization.
+Eisenberg argued that his comments were in the public interest and based on concerns raised by intelligence community figures.
 As of mid-2025, the case is ongoing.

 Eisenberg later appeared in a televised investigative report by the Israeli program Zman Emet ("Real Time"), which revealed a classified letter written by senior members of Israel’s intelligence community warning of significant national security risks associated with the sale of Paragon to a U.S. investment firm.
 The report included concerns over technology leakage and strategic vulnerabilities, lending credibility to some of the issues Eisenberg had publicly raised.

-Awards and recognition

-Eisenberg was ranked #98 in Forbes Midas List: Top Tech Investors 2019, and #11 in Midas List Europe: Top Tech Investors 2020.
-In 2021, he rose to #8 in Midas Europe.
-In 2023, Eisenberg was ranked #13.